jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 You may choose not to untap this creature during your untap step.
 Nevron Whisperer - {2},{T}: Gain control of target Nevron creature for as long as this creature remains tapped.
 When this creature dies, create a Chroma token.
+---
+Gregoire is, as usual, deeply suspicious, but this could change our entire understanding of Nevrons and the Paintre-
+- Renee, Expedition 81

 1/2
 ```